 - Reboot the Note handset.

-- If the device will gets stuck or it will entering into a boot loop, you have to do:
+- If the device gets stuck or it enters into a boot loop, you have to do:

 - Power off your device